Apurba-Kumar-Ghosh/Multiplayer-Rock-Paper-Scissor-Game/README.md

 9. If your opponent gets disconnected(closes browser tab) -> you will be removed from the game as well.

 Have fun playing.

-PS: If you face some issue with cross-connection or not joining game even if you have two instances runnign...Please restart the server with command: `npm run start-server` and try again.